wk981/Temperature-Office-Form-Automation/README.md

-## Python Office Form Automate Using Selenium
+#Python Office Form Automate Using Selenium
-#I have been using python to automate temperature recording office form using selenium for quite some time now and due to my country decided to lift the covid 19 restriction recently, I have decided to share my project.
-#Due to the confidential and restricted contents from the form, I am only allowed to show the templates of my scripts.
+I have been using python to automate temperature recording office form with selenium for quite some time now and due to my country decided to lift the covid 19 restriction recently, I have decided to share my project.
+Due to the confidential and restricted contents from the form, I am only allowed to show the templates of my scripts.
-#I used raspberry pi to host my scripts since I bought a raspberry pi to mock around.

 # Technologies used
 Selenium, PythonTelegramBotAPI, Raspberry pi , Crontab